Title: Letters of Stone: From Nazi Germany to South Africa

 Author: Steven Robins

 This book was a Book Club, which I must admit I would not have ordinarily read because of the subject matter.
 I surprisingly I enjoyed it.

-The reader learns of the desperation and need for escape that defined the Robinksy family.
-The brothers that managed to escaped on time, but went on to live with the guilt and a sense of responsibility that can only be understood by survivors.
+The reader learns of the desperation and the need for escape that defined the Robinksy family.
+The brothers that managed to escape on time, but went on to live with the guilt and a sense of responsibility that can only be understood by survivors.

 A history book, filled with revelations of the inhumane, racist and anti-semitic policies of the day.
 A revelation into the history of South Africa’s jews, as well as the Rehoboth Basters of Namibia – a people who were the result of the local Khoi/ Africans and Germans and French settlers.

 This book is worth a read if looking for the historical background of the international effects of the Nazi regime on world politics.